 When he is not working, Remington can be found going for long walks, chasing squirrels and playing fetch.

-Kim completed a Bachelor of Science in biology at MacMaster University.
-Prior to joining the ASC team, she worked in a number of other medical areas and brings her knowledge and amazing interpersonal skills to our private practice.
-She wears many different hats at ASC!
+Kim completed a Bachelor of Science in biology at McMaster University.
+Prior to joining the ATS team, she worked in a number of other medical areas and brings her knowledge and amazing interpersonal skills to our private practice.
+She wears many different hats at ATS!
 Typically, Kim is the first voice that our families hear when they call and the first face that our clients see when they walk into our office.
-She manages the day to day administration of this busy office and keep things running smoothly.
+She manages the day to day administration of this busy office and keeps things running smoothly.

 Outside of the office, Kim can be found gardening and reading a good book.